The Latest From Your Class Scribe

 Our new Scribe, Nancy Nutting Lane, eagarly awaits your news.
 Here is a new and easy way to get your news to her.
 Click on her email address above and let her know what you are up, or not up, to.
 Her column will still appear in the Quarterly but you can see the column here in advance.

-Mount Holyoke Alumnae Quarterly: 1955 Class Notes for Spring 2018
+Mount Holyoke Alumnae Quarterly: 1955 Class Notes for Summer 2018

 Scribe: Nancy Nutting Lane

 Time to crow!!!
 100% Alumnae Giving Participation for the 7th Year!!
 A big hoo–rah--rah to the fabulous Class of 1955!
 No other class has ever come close to this record and we should be very proud of ourselves!!!